 The target audience for this question are the technology suppliers, chipset vendors, equipment vendors, and service providers active in the domain of providing access to a high-speed network from the customer premises.
 A global audience is targeted to facilitate a unified approach to the broadband access over metallic conductors.

-D.2 Question
+C.2 Questions

-– What enhancements are needed to the G.99x and G.970x series of Recommendations:
+– What enhancements are needed to the G.99x, G.970x, and G.971x series of Recommendations: